becomesaflame/Libby-audiobook-download/README.md

 # Libby Audiobook Downloader Script

 This Python script automates the process of logging into Libby (libbyapp.com), navigating to your bookshelf, selecting an audiobook, and downloading its audio parts.
-It uses Playwright for browser automation and `playwright-stealth` to help bypass bot detection mechanisms.
+It uses Playwright for browser automation.

 ## Features